SnappyJumper/BookWyrm/README.md

     - Type python3 manage.py collectstatic into the terminal.
     - Create a "Procfile" in the main directory and add the following line:
         - web: gunicorn bookwyrm.wsgi
-    - Go to the deploy tab and connect heroku to your projects GitHub repository.
+    - Go to the deploy tab and connect Heroku to your project's GitHub repository.
-    - Click on deploy branch and wait until the build is complete.
-Once complete the app can then be accesed via the view button.
+    - Click on the deploy branch and wait until the build is complete.
+Once complete the app can then be accessed via the view button.

 [Back to top ⇧](#bookwyrm)